lsst-ts/observatory-ops-docs/Daytime-Operations/Safety/Control-Safety-Systems.rst

 **E-STOPs ARE NOT THE SAME AS LOTO.**
 Lockout requires that sources of hazardous energy are physically isolated, and the control system safety functions, such as GIS and E-STOPs, only meet part of the requirements, and not all of them.
-In the case of the AuxTel, a person may be on the second floor working on the mount with an E-STOP pressed.
+In the case of AuxTel, a person may be on the second floor working on the mount with an E-STOP pressed.
 Another person can release this E-STOP and recover the mount without the intervention of the person working.
 Because of this, the AuxTel E-STOP does not fulfill the requirements of the LOTO procedure.

 Read more about `E-STOP implementation <https://machinerysafety101.com/2009/03/06/emergency-stop-whats-so-confusing-about-that/>`_ and `E-STOPs in LOTO <https://machinerysafety101.com/2010/11/29/using-e-stops-in-lockout-procedures/>`_ procedures.

-.. _Daytime-Operations-Safety-Safety-DT#3-Contact-Personnel:
+.. _Daytime-Operations-Safety-Control-Safety-Systems-Contact-Personnel:

 Contact Personnel
 ^^^^^^^^^^^^^^^^^